Technische-Natuurkunde-HvA/inverted-pendulum-international-team-1/progress/Week 5.md

 On the Amsterdam side, the wheel is now capable of starting from an upside-down position and rapidly reaching the top setpoint, which can also be seen in the video uploaded this week.

 ## 4. Reflection
+On the Lisbon side, the main issue we are currently facing is the lack of reliability of the AS5600 sensor, as it occasionally outputs angle measurements with significant errors.